luciangreen/Algorithm-Writer-with-Lists/README.md

 # Installing and Running Algorithm Writer with Lists with Mind Reader

 * Download this repository.
-* In SWI-Prolog, in the `"algwriter"` folder in the code folder, enter:
+* In SWI-Prolog, in the `"Algorithm-Writer-with-Lists"` folder, enter:
 ```
 ['algwriter-lists-mr.pl'].
 ```